 Provision for customs, excise and sales tax litigation: These represent the best possible estimates arrived at on the basis of available information.
 The uncertainties and possible reimbursements are dependent on the outcome of the different legal processes which have been invoked by the Company or the claimants as the case may be and therefore cannot be predicted accurately.
 The Company engages reputed professional advisors to protect its interests and has been advised that it has strong legal positions against such disputes.
 It is not practicable for the Company to estimate the timings of cash outflows, if any, in respect of the above pending resolution of the respective proceedings.

 Provision for replacement loss / Warranty expenses: Replacement loss reserves are based on past claims experience, sales history and other considerations.
-Replacement loss is provided on the sale of our products and an accrual for estimated future claims is recorded at the time revenue is recognized.
+Replacement loss is provided on the sale of the Company's products and an accrual for estimated future claims is recorded at the time revenue is recognized.
 Tyres replacement offered by the Company is on a prorated basis.

 The above sensitivity analysis are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in the balance sheet.